PaulMaverick/FoodHub/README.md

   -> Kitchen Page
           - Since its a social media website, It's influencers and stars would be well known chefs, food bloggers, enthusiats, or influencers.
 They can teach and post their knowledge on cooking in the kitchen page.
-          - Business idea: Allowing Chefs to make their own masterclass, something like Udemy
+          - Business idea: Allowing Chefs to make their own masterclass, something like Udemy or Coursera